-The legacy newspapers industry in México is composed of long-standing companies that are near to one hundred years old or more, such as (but not only) El Universal (1916), Excélsior (1917), El Informador (1917), El Siglo de Torreón (1922), El Diario de Yucatán (1925) and El Imparcial (1937), as well as newspapers and journalistic holdings that were created in second half of the 20th century such as Organización Editorial Mexicana (1976), El Financiero (1981), La Jornada (1984), Grupo Reforma (1993), and Grupo Milenio (2000).
-This mix between old and new companies sustains a hybrid and diverse system of national newspapers that blends authoritarian and democratic practices as well as traditional and modern forms of producing newspapers.
+The legacy newspapers industry in México is composed of long-standing companies that are near to one hundred years old or more, such as (but not only) national titles El Universal (1916) Excélsior (1917), local titles such as El Informador (1917) in Jalisco, El Siglo de Torreón (1922) in Coahulia, El Diario de Yucatán (1925), El Imparcial (1937), in Sonora or El Norte (1938) in Nuevo León, as well as newspapers and journalistic holdings that were created in second half of the 20th century such as Organización Editorial Mexicana OEM (1976), El Financiero (1981), La Jornada (1984), Grupo Reforma (1993), and Grupo Milenio (2000).
+This mix between old and new companies sustains a hybrid and diverse system of national newspapers that blends authoritarian and democratic practices as well as traditional and modern forms of producing and managing newspapers.

 Secondly, local newspapers, and journalism at large, have experienced serious threats from local governments and criminal organizations.
 According to Artículo 19’s report, “Democracia simulada, nada que aplaudir” (Simulated Democracy, Nothing to Applaud), Mexico has “silence zones” where newspapers and journalists in general cannot publish critical information about public issues and topics related to the war on drugs because their safety is jeopardized.
 For example, in 2017, in Chihuahua, Miroslava Breach, a journalist that worked for the newspaper La Jornada, was assassinated after publishing information related to drug cartels.
 However, Miroslava’s case only exemplifies a reality that pervades many states in Mexico, such Veracruz, Tamaulipas, Oaxaca and Guerrero.
 In these regions, local politicians and drug dealers have the power of controlling what is published in newspapers.